mdhiman/Computer-Vision/README.md

 # Computer-Vision
-All about object classification, detection and segmentation using python, tensor-flow, keras, open-cv on Image and Video data.
+All about object classification, detection and segmentation using python, tensor-flow, keras and open-cv on Image and Video data.